Aurora is a clinical study for retinitis pigmentosa. This page provides patients, their families and care givers with information about the trial.

 - Aurora aims to find out whether QR-1123 is safe and well-tolerated, and whether it is effective at stabilizing or improving vision;

-- The study will enroll adults (age 18 and up);
+- The study enrolled eleven adults (age 18 and up);

-- Study participants will receive a single intravitreal injection (injection into the eye) with QR-1123 at one of the four different doses.
+- Study participants received a single intravitreal injection (injection into the eye) with QR-1123 at one of five different doses.

 Genetic testing is the only way to receive an accurate diagnosis and will help find out if there are treatments or clinical trials available.Genetic testing